ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 ### Identity

 > **Active Directory Domain Services:** This architecture delivers an
-> Active Directory Domain Services forest in Azure with a one-way
+> Active Directory Domain Services deployment in Azure w For
-> outgoing trust relationship with an on-premises domain.
-The forest in
-> Azure contains a domain that does not exist on-premises, but because
-> of the trust relationship, logons made against on-premises domains can
-> be trusted for access to resources in the separate Azure domain.
-For
 > specific recommendations on implementing Active Directory in Azure,
 > see the following articles -
 >